haroldcarr/especially-haskell/content/recursion-schemes/README.md

-refactoring recursion
+refactoring recursion out of functions
 - explicit
 - fold
+- recursion schemes specialized to []

+refactoring recursion out of data
 - Foldable
+- Fix
-- recursion schemes
+- recursion schemes for any Fix type